There’s an old saying that goes, “You never get a second chance to make a first impression.”

 The Americans with Disabilities Act and local law determines how many parking spaces must be designated handicap, the types of signage and stencils that are allowed to be designate such spaces.
 These laws also set specific parameters for how wide the handicap spaces must be, how much room there is between spaces that must be cross hatched and how close the parking spaces need to be to any building entrance and handicap ramp.

 Having a clearly marked parking area is not only eye popping, but also can play a vital role in the event of an emergency.
-So that begs the question — just how often should you re-stripe your parking lot and what are some options in how you do it?
+So that begs the question — just how often should you re-paint your parking lot and what are some options in how you do it?

 How is the Weather at Your Property?

 For the most part, parking lot upkeep in Texas is tame compared to the rest of the country, especially areas up north.
-Snowy areas have paint that is affected from salt and speeds up the fading process forcing constant re-striping.
+Snowy areas have paint that is affected from salt and speeds up the fading process forcing constant re-painting.

 How much foot traffic does the property get in a day?